hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 ## Email and Web Security

-- AsyncOS operating system
-  - Anti-Spam at the gateway
-  - Anti-Virus at the gateway with the Sophos and McAfee Anti-Virus scanning engines
-  - Outbreak Filters
-  - Policy, Virus, and Outbreak Quarantines
-  - Spam Quarantine
-  - Email Authentication
-  - Cisco Email Encryption
-  - Email Security Manager: a single, comprehensive dashboard to manage all email security services and applications on the appliance
-  - On-box message tracking
-  - Mail Flow Monitoring
-  - Access control for inbound senders, based upon the sender's IP address, IP address range, or domain
-  - Extensive message and content filtering technology allows you to enforce corporate policy and act on specific messages as they enter or leave your corporate infrastructure
-  - Message encryption via secure SMTP over Transport Layer Security
-  - Virtual Gateway technology
-  - Protection against malicious attachments and links in email messages

 - Cisco Email Security Appliance (ESA)
   - features:
     - advanced threat protection capabilities to detect, block, and remediate threats faster